 Some of the pros of working in utilization review include:

-- Flexibility (and possible work from home).
-Roles can be flexible, and are often remote/work-from-home.
-Lots of people work 15-20 hours with UR, and also work part-time in a clinic, and you’ll find quite a few parents with kids in school.
-Many organizations will allow you to work flexible hours to accommodate kids’ schedules.
-Depending on the company, working from home might become an option, or even be an option from the get-go!
+• Work from home.
+These days, UR roles are often remote/work-from-home.
+Depending on the company, working from home might be an option in the future, or even be an option from the get-go!
 A common remote UR role is Pre-Service Coordinator, also known as a Clinical Review Coordinator.

-- Good pay.
-The pay tends to be about the same as clinical care, so you don’t need to worry about pay cut when you leave the clinic—unless you’re making bank as a clinician.
+• Decent pay.
+The pay tends to be about the same as clinical care, so you don’t need to worry about a pay cut when you leave the clinic—unless you’re making bank as a clinician.
 Depending on the company you work for (and how many years you’ve been in practice/which setting you’ve been in), pay will be comparable to what you’d make as a PT.

-- No direct patient care.
-If you’re looking for a truly non-clinical role, UR/UM is ideal for you.
+• No direct patient care.
+If you want to stay in healthcare, without having to perform patient care, UR/UM is ideal for you.
 There’s zero actual patient care, but you’re still very much using your degree.

-- Predictable.
+• Stable work with predictable hours.
 Utilization review professionals work set hours.
-If you’re to be working from 8:30 to 5:00, those will be your hours.
+If you’re scheduled to be working from 8:30 to 5:00, those will be your hours.
 No staying late to complete documentation.
 The tasks themselves are predictable, as well.
 You’ll be doing what you were hired to do, without unexpected drama!

-- Still using your degree/license.
-If you’re sensitive about “wasting your degree” (which isn’t the case, but still), this route could great for you.
+• Still using your degree/license.
+If you’re sensitive about “wasting your degree” (which isn’t the case, but still), this route could be great for you.

 Some of the cons include:

-- Productivity still matters.
+• Productivity still matters.
 Some companies have formal productivity rules (called “quotas”), where you have required numbers of cases to review per day.
-The ones that don’t still typically track some sort of productivity to prevent slacking.
+The ones that don’t still typically track some sort of productivity.

 What is a typical physical therapy utilization review salary?